Dr Roland Ark (Practice Principal)

 Dr Chiechefulam Ajaero was born in Nigeria.
 He recently joined Wynyard Medical Centre for his future GP career.
 He graduated with a MBBS degree in 2003 from the University of Nigeria, Nsukka, Nigeria and has completed his his internship at federal Medical Centre, Owerri, Nigeria in 2005.

 He has worked as a General Practitioner in Nigeria for a few years from 2003 to 2009.
 Then he moved to Trinidad and Tobago, and has worked as General Practitioner and an Hospital Medical Officer from 2010 to 2016.
 He has attended General Practice events in Australia on many occasions and found Australia to be the most suitable place for his future career as a GP.
 After constantly seeking a rural GP position in Australia, Wynyard Medical Centre has offered a GP position in early 2015.
 Dr Ajaero has successfully completed all the necessary recruitment process recently and was able to move down to Tassie with his family.
 He loves the beautiful nature of Tasmania and would like to choose it as a his family home in near future.
 Under the supervision and training provided by Dr Roland Ark, he is preparing to obtain his fellowship with RACGP within a year or two.
 Dr Ajaero has a strong interest in rural and remote well as emergency medicine.

 Dr. Chef is married to Chioma and they have two lovely daughters.
 He is an avid supporter of Manchester United Football Club and enjoys singing in the choir.
 He plays the bongo (a local drum) as well.
 He is proud to be part of our team here in Wynyard Medical Centre.

 Dr Moe Thu (MBBS, AMC Certificate)

 He found Tasmania to be very nice place and available for lots of leisure activities.
-His ultimate goal is of settling in Tasmania as a rural GP.
+Dr Thu is married to Kay, and he has decided to be settling as a rural GP.